bunq/sdk_java/src/main/java/com/bunq/sdk/exception/EXCEPTIONS.md

     return responseCode;
   }

-  @Override
-  public String getMessage() {
-    return message;
 }

-}
 ```
 This means that each exception will have a response code and an error message
-related to the specific error returned by API.
+related to the specific error returned by API.`

 ---
 #### Exception handling